Track your nutrition and health goals

 | Dalia upma | 80 kcal | 120 kcal | 160 kcal |

 Jo ka dalia and jau ka dalia refer to barley dalia — broken barley — which is distinct from the more common wheat dalia.
-Barley dalia is higher in fibre and has a lower glycaemic index than wheat dalia.
+Barley dalia has a significantly lower glycemic index (~25 vs ~45 for wheat dalia) due to its high beta-glucan fiber content.

 |---|---|---|---|